How to Plan for Major Home Repairs — Without Letting Them Disrupt Your Financial Stability

 Infographic showing typical lifespan timeline of home systems including roof, HVAC, water heater, windows, and appliances.

-When you see your home as a portfolio of timelines rather than a single static asset, aging becomes visible.
+When you see your home as a portfolio of timelines rather than one static asset, aging becomes easier to notice.
+And once aging becomes visible, it becomes much easier to manage.

 Maintenance Is Not the Same as Planning